mnbf9rca/useful-links/README.md

 - [Design Patterns for Humans](https://github.com/kamranahmedse/design-patterns-for-humans) simple examples of common software design patterns
 - [App Ideas](https://github.com/florinpop17/app-ideas) list of example projects which you can use to learn about different technologies or topics

+# tools

+- [Scribe step by step](https://scribehow.com) record step by step instruction videos from your browser

 # techniques